|

 This article has been reviewed for accuracy by our peer review team which includes clinicians and medical professionals.
 Learn more about our peer review process.

 Therapy has helped countless people cope with stress, face life challenges, and manage mental health issues.
 At a time when the demand for therapy is greater than ever, though, it can be very expensive and hard to access.
-This is one area where union membership can confer benefits—but what are they, and how might they help the individual seeking therapy?
+This is one area where union membership can confer benefits.
+But what benefits does therapy through union membership offer, and how can it make therapy more accessible?

-Affording Therapy Through Work – How Unions Help
+Affording Therapy Through Work & How Unions Can Help

-For most people, affording more than a few sessions of therapy is only possible through work and an employer’s health insurance plan.
+For most people, affording multiple therapy sessions is only possible through work and an employer’s health insurance plan.
 Still, some employers’ plans provide robust mental health benefits—others, not so much.
 A union can secure more generous mental health benefits by bargaining for insurance, Gerhard said.
 Here’s how she described the process:

 Everyone has the misconception that the insurance is billed for treatment and therapy is provided by the union.
 The reality is that the union bargains for insurance.
 The employer provides for insurance.
 The union makes sure that it’s viable and meets the needs of its members.

 What might this mean for an employee’s ability to afford therapy through work?
 For starters, it may mean a lower co-pay for individual therapy sessions or no co-pay at all.
-What follow are more tips and advice from Gerhard for accessing therapy as a union member.
+What follows are more tips and advice from Gerhard for accessing therapy through union membership.

 Understand Union Mental Health Benefits Are Better